influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/replacing-nodes.md

 ### Reconnecting a data node with a failed disk

-A disk drive failing is never a good thing, but it does happen, and when it does, all shards on that node are lost.
+If a disk drive fails, all shards on that node are lost.
+Often in this scenario, you can replace the disk rather than replacing the entire host.

-Often in this scenario, rather than replacing the entire host, you just need to replace the disk.
+To restart AE and sync shards across the cluster, connect the `influxd` process running on the newly replaced disk to the cluster by doing one of the following:

-Host information remains the same, but once started again, the `influxd` process doesn't know to communicate with the meta nodes so the AE process can't start the shard-sync process.
+- For nodes with more than ≈20 GB of data on disk, ?

-To resolve this, log in to a meta node and use the [`influxd-ctl update-data`](/enterprise_influxdb/v1.7/administration/cluster-commands/#update-data) command to [update the failed data node to itself](#2-replace-the-old-data-node-with-the-new-data-node).
+- For nodes with less than ≈20 GB of data on disk, log in to any meta node in your cluster and use the [`influxd-ctl update-data`](/enterprise_influxdb/v1.7/administration/cluster-commands/#update-data) command to [update the failed data node to itself](#2-replace-the-old-data-node-with-the-new-data-node).

 ```bash